tim4it/simple-chess/README.md

 ## Build the projects

-Clean build the projects with tests
+Clean build the projects with all tests

 ```
 ./gradlew clean build